LucasBehrendt/gamers-ground/README.md

   - As a site user I can delete my own review so that I can decide which of my own content is visible, and I can write a new review if I wish.

+  - As a Site User I can contact Gamers Ground so that I can ask questions or give feedback. *

 - #### EPIC: User Checkout

   - As a Site User I can view details of my order on the checkout page so that I can make sure everything is correct before placing my order.